by Maureen Connolly

 Extensive educational efforts will be necessary to help businesses and the general public understand the potential benefits of universal design to all of society.

 The Conference drafted ten Guiding Principles of Universal Access to Information.
-The Conference called for decision-makers, at all levels of State government, to use these principles in planning, developing and implementing information technologies and systems:
+The Conference called for decision-makers, at all levels of State government, to use these principles in planning, developing and

 The Conference suggested many ways that Maine State government can use the Guiding Principles for Universal Access to Information in developing its information infrastructure.
-Among those recommendations for State government were:
+Among those recommendations for

 The following individuals participated in the Conference where they crafted the Guiding Principles and Recommendations.
 Leaders and decision makers at all levels are urged to use these principles in planning, developing and implementing information technologies and systems.